 There are no defined pre requisites for the PRINCE2 exams.
 However, it is recommended that you have some project management experience and formal training before you sit for the exam.The Practitioner exam will require you to have passed the Foundation exam.

-The cost of the PMP exam though a little expensive is still worth it.
-For members of the PMI, it is $405 while for non-members it is $555.
+The cost of the PMP exam - though a little expensive - is well worth the investment.
+For members of the PMI, it is $405, while for non-members it is $555.

 The cost of the PRINCE to exam varies according to the region you are taking the exam in.

-To maintain the PMP certificate, you will need to attain 60 PDUs or Professional Development Units, every three years.
+To maintain the PMP certification, you will need to attain 60 PDUs or Professional Development Units, every three years.

-The PRINCE2 Foundation exam, needs no renewal, The Practitioner exam, however, is valid for 5 years after which it will be termed invalid.
-Professionals will have to complete and pass the PINCe2 re-registration examination 3-5 years following their previous practitioner exam.
+The PRINCE2 Foundation exam needs no renewal.
+The Practitioner exam, however, is valid for 5 years, after which it will become invalid.
+Professionals will have to complete and pass the PRINCE2 re-registration examination 3-5 years following their previous practitioner exam.

-Many people view the PRINCE2 and PMP certifications as different, which is why the battle between the two certifications.
+Many people view the PRINCE2 and PMP certifications as different, which is why there is a battle between the two certifications.

 The PMP is related to the knowledge and skills necessary to attain successfully manage a project and its delivery.